DilrajS/Spotify-Song-Popularity-Prediction/README.md

 ## Results

 The notebook discusses model performance, accuracy metrics, and feature importance, providing insights into factors influencing song popularity on Spotify.
-You can view the results of the analysis in the [Results](Results/Song_Popularity_Prediction_Results.md) file (replace with path if the results are in a separate file).
+You can view the results of the analysis in the [Results](Results/Song_Popularity_Prediction_Results.md) file.

 ## Contributing